warade/Django/README.md

 # Django
-## For Graphite and Grafana
+## Step 1 For Graphite and Grafana
-# Installed graphite using following link
+# Tried installing graphite using following link
 https://www.vultr.com/docs/how-to-install-and-configure-graphite-on-ubuntu-16-04
+But it didn't work

 # For Grafana installation
 https://grafana.com/docs/installation/debian/
+Worked!

 After these two you need to start apache server Installed apache with the following command